-The development will also comprise nine million sqft of retail space including three malls, 4.5 sqft of outdoor shopping space and more than 44,000 car parking spaces.
+The development will also comprise nine million sqft of retail space including three malls, 4.5 million sqft of outdoor shopping space and more than 44,000 car parking spaces.

 On the hospitality side, Jumeirah Central will offer 7,200 hotel rooms – the largest number of hotel rooms centred in one district, the Dubai Media Office claimed.